pmem/pmemkv/ENGINES.md

 The engine is built on top of [std::map](https://en.cppreference.com/w/cpp/container/map).
 The map uses [PMEM C++ allocator](https://github.com/memkind/memkind/blob/master/include/pmem_allocator.h) to allocate memory.
 The [std::basic_string](https://en.cppreference.com/w/cpp/string/basic_string) with [PMEM C++ allocator](https://github.com/memkind/memkind/blob/master/include/pmem_allocator.h) is used as a type of a key and a value.

+### Prerequisites

+Memkind and libpmemobj-cpp packages required.

 <a name="vcmap"></a>

 vcmap
 -----

 A volatile concurrent engine, backed by memkind.
+It is enabled by default.
+It can be disabled in CMake using the `ENGINE_VCMAP` option.

 ### Configuration